Business Hours - Monday-Friday: 8:00am to 5:00pm; Saturdays: 9:00am-1:00pm

 Canine Herpesvirus Antibody Neutralization

 The most significant clinical findings linked to CHV infections are respiratory signs, ocular lesions and neonatal mortality which is by far the issue of most concern.
 Neonatal mortalities most frequently occur within the first two weeks of life.
-The etiology of this syndrome is the infection of a sero-negative pregnant dog late in gestation so that there is infectious virus in the environment and with too little time for antibodies to be present in the colostrum to provide passive protection to the puppies.
-The "golden rule" states that a dog should lose only one litter of puppies to CHV as subsequent litters will be protected from the clinical disease by the neutralizing antibodies in the colostrum.
+The etiology of this syndrome is the infection of a sero-negative pregnant dog late in gestation so that there is infectious virus in the environment and with too little time for the antibodies to be present in the colostrum to provide passive protection to the puppies.
+Usually a dog should lose only one litter of puppies to CHV as subsequent litters will be protected from the clinical disease by the neutralizing antibodies in the colostrum.
 For owners that are concerned about the neonatal puppy infections, it is very helpful to know the serological status of the animals that might be bred.
 Antibody positive animals are of no concern but antibody negative animals should be managed to avoid exposures during the pregnancy.
 As there are no licensed vaccines for CHV in the US, all antibody positive animals should be considered latently infected and capable of spreading the virus.